foundersandcoders/tech-for-better-bot/README.md

 - Run `npm install`

 - The server is set up to check the **Tech for better applications** base on Airtable.
-If you don't have access to this base and you think you should, @sofer or @arrested-developer can share it with you.
+If you don't have access to this base and you think you should, @sofer, @arrested-developer or @charlielafosse can share it with you.

 - The server will create issues, add comments and labels in [tech-for-better-leads](https://github.com/foundersandcoders/tech-for-better-leads) as @techforbetterbot.
 This account is linked to the coursefacilitator email, should you need to get access or a new Github authentication token.